devonconnelly/OOP244-Works/readme.md

 Enter License Plate Number: abc
 Enter Make and Model: abc
 Printing a Vehicle that is not parked:
-Parking Spot Number: N/A
+T,Parking Spot Number: N/A
 License Plate: ABC
 Make and Model: abc

 Printing a Vehicle that is parked in the spot number 12:
-Parking Spot Number: 12
+T,Parking Spot Number: 12
 License Plate: ABC
 Make and Model: abc